stickelm/WSN/Meshlium/README.md

     ATWR

+## Running Program At Background

+For example, the below command will run the java program `sensorParser.jar` at the background without displaying any error messages or output to the terminal screen even after user logout the terminal.

+    nohup java -jar /bin/sensorParser.jar >/dev/null 2>&1 &

 # Problem and Solution

 The meshlium router software has some bugs and we need to rectify those bugs by using the below solutions.